Emotional support animal: ESA letters

 An emotional support animal letter, or an ESA letter, is a document that qualifies people to be accompanied by a support animal in contexts in which pets might not be permitted, such as in rental housing.
 The letter must be issued by a psychologist, psychiatrist, qualified mental health professional, or physician.
 The professional who issues an ESA letter need not be the recipient's primary care physician, and some doctors may refer patients who are seeking an ESA to psychologists or other professionals.

-Under US Department of Transportation rules, the doctor or mental health professional who issues the letter must be currently providing treatment to the passenger.
-Airlines are not obligated to accept certificates or letters that are more than one year old, and may require that the certification be provided on the letterhead of a licensed mental health professional or doctor who is specifically treating the passenger's mental or emotional disability.
-It is unclear whether these rules still stand when accepting ESAs after the newest revision.

 Air travel

-Following a debate over the presence of ESAs on airplanes, it is no longer required that airlines allow ESAs to travel on US airlines with their owners.
-Under the new DOT rules, most airlines have decided to treat ESAs as pets.
-Under the exceptions previously provided to emotional support animals, some people who did not have a documented need represented their animals to airlines as ESAs.
-This was one of the prompts for the revision of the Act.
+As of January 2021, airlines are not required to allow passengers to travel with ESAs, and they may treat ESAs as pets.
+Under current DOT rules, most airlines have decided to treat ESAs as pets.

-On December 2, 2020, the US Department of Transportation announced that the Air Carrier Access Act was getting a revision which no longer required airlines to accept ESAs, allowing them to be treated as pets.
-This came into force 30 days after the final ruling.
-Prior to this, the Air Carrier Access Act had established a procedure for modifying pet policies on aircraft to permit a person with a disability to travel with a prescribed emotional support animal, so long as they have appropriate documentation and the animal is not a danger to others and did not engage in disruptive behavior (for example, jumping on people, barking or growling, urinating or defecating in the cabin or gate area).
+Prior to 2021, a person with a disability was permitted to travel with a prescribed emotional support animal, so long as they presented appropriate documentation and the animal both was not a danger to others and did not engage in disruptive behavior.
 "Unusual" animals, including all snakes and other reptiles, were legally allowed to be refused.

 Multiple ESAs

-Although the issues has not been addressed by the courts, a person's request for accommodation of multiple ESAs would follow the same legal framework as any other request.
+Although the issue has not been addressed by the courts, a person's request for accommodation of multiple ESAs would follow the same legal framework as any other request.
 Thus, if a person with a disability claims a need for multiple emotional support animals, that person will need documentation supporting this claim from their psychologist or other licensed healthcare professional.
 The practitioner will need to provide documentation that each support animal alleviates some symptom of the disability.